NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Experimental-SOPs/external-sops.md

 hide: false
 authors:
 ---

-This page lists well-established and tested protocols from the International Human Microbiome Consortium [IHMS](https://human-microbiome.org/) and the Earth Microbiome Project [EMP](https://earthmicrobiome.org/).
-Both are collections of SOPs that are experimentally validated for their given fields, human and earth microbiome research respectively.
+This page lists experimental SOPs from external sources.
+The protocols from the International Human Microbiome Consortium [IHMS](https://human-microbiome.org/) and the Earth Microbiome Project [EMP](https://earthmicrobiome.org/) are well-establsihed and experimentally validated for their given fields, human and earth microbiome research respectively.
+Protocols from other sources, especially if provided by anonymous NFDI4Microbiota community members, have been successfully implemented and shared by individuals working in their given fields.

 | Category |  Title | Provider |  Link |
 | ------ | ------ | ------ | ------ |